h2oai/h2o-llmstudio/README.md

 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/philippsinger/h2o-llm-studio-cli/) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1-OYccyTvmfa3r7cAquw8sioFFPJcn4R9?usp=sharing)

+## What's New

+- April 25, 2023 Added functionality for supporting nested conversations in data.
+A new `parent_id_column` can be selected for datasets to support tree-like structures in your conversational data.
+Additional `augmentation` settings have been added for this feature.

+Please note that due to current rapid development we cannot guarantee full backwards compatibility of new functionality.
+Please either reset your `data` and `output` folders when upgrading and running into compatibility issues.

 ## Setup
 H2O LLM Studio requires a machine with Ubuntu 16.04+ and at least one recent Nvidia GPU with Nvidia drivers version >= 470.57.02.
 For larger models, we recommend at least 24GB of GPU memory.